inspec/inspec/docs-chef-io/content/inspec/resources/ipfilter.md

 ## Syntax

-An `ipfilter` resource block declares tests for rules in IP tables:
+An `ipfilter` resource block declares tests for rules defined for IP Filter:

     describe ipfilter do
       it { should have_rule("RULE") }